Chris-Richards3/MySQL-Project/README.md

 *Output:*
 ![alt text](https://github.com/Chris-Richards3/MySQL-Project/blob/main/Query%20Responses/2.png)

-3. Members who attended at least one group session in the past 3 years, and how many sessions they attended
+**3. Members who attended at least one group session in the past 3 years, and how many sessions they attended**

 Relevancy -  Showcases the usage of the various programs implemented into memberships.
 This information is useful to provide insight to see if these programs are valuable to members; knowing this information can ultimately increase satisfaction in the long run.